Lulu Sun: 2025: First WTA 125 title, Guangzhou final

 to reach the third round, where her run was ended by eighth seed Zheng Qinwen.

 Partnering with Leylah Fernandez, Sun was runner-up in the doubles at the WTA 125 Catalonia Open in May, losing to Bianca Andreescu and Aldila Sutjiadi in the final.
 The following week at the Italian Open, she defeated wildcard entrant Giorgia Pedone to reach the second round, in which she lost to sixth seed Jasmine Paolini.

 Sun lost in the first round at the French Open and Wimbledon to Victoria Mboko and Marie Bouzková respectively.

-Moving onto the North American hard-court swing of the season at the Canadian Open, she defeated Sorana Cîrstea in the first round, but lost her next match to fifth seed Amanda Anisimova.
+Moving onto the North American hardcourt swing of the season at the Canadian Open, she defeated Sorana Cîrstea in the first round, but lost her next match to fifth seed Amanda Anisimova.
 A win over qualifier Antonia Ružić saw Sun into the second round at the Cincinnati Open, at which point she lost to 12th seed Ekaterina Alexandrova.
 At the US Open, she defeated Camila Osorio to record her first win at a major since the 2024 Wimbledon Championships.
 Sun lost to 19th seed Elise Mertens in the second round.

 In September, Sun won her first WTA 125 title at the Jingshan Open, defeating Ma Yexin in the final.

 Having made it through qualifying at the Guangzhou Open in October, she defeated top seed Jéssica Bouzas Maneiro, wildcard entrant Wang Yafan, Caty McNally and qualifier Claire Liu to reach her second WTA Tour final.
-Sun lost the championship match to second seed Ann LI in straight sets.
+Sun lost the championship match to second seed Ann Li in straight sets.
 Despite the loss, she returned to the world's top-100, moving up 28 places to No. 88 on 27 October 2025.

+2026: Rankings slide, hiatus

+Sun lost to qualifier Linda Fruhvirtová in the first round at the Australian Open.
+Subsequently her form continued to dip, including failing to qualify for the French Open or Wimbledon, and in August, with her ranking having fallen to No. 119, she announced on social media that she was taking an indefinite break from competitive tennis to give herself "space for my wellbeing and to enjoy life beyond the tennis court."